CounterpartyXCP/counterparty-core/docs/API.rst

 **Return:**

-  The unsigned hex-encoded transaction in either OP_RETURN or multisig format.
-See :ref:`this section <multisig_param>`.
+  The unsigned transaction, as an hex-encoded string.
+See :ref:`this section <encoding_param>` for more information.

 .. _create_broadcast: